Paula Deen Crab Cakes

 Instructions

 1. In a large bowl, combine the crab meat, crackers, green onions, and red bell pepper.
-Mix thoroughly.
-Ensure the ingredients are well incorporated.
+Mix until well incorporated.

 2. In a separate bowl, mix the mayo, Worcestershire sauce, lemon juice, egg, mustard powder, garlic powder, and salt.
-Then, combine this mixture with the other ingredients.
-Mix until well incorporated.
+Combine it with other ingredients and mix until well incorporated.

 3. Shape the mixture into patties.
-If you are cooking immediately, dust them with flour.
-Otherwise, place the patties in the refrigerator.
-Let them chill for at least 30 minutes or until firm.
+Dust them with flour if cooking immediately.
+Otherwise, place the patties in the refrigerator for at least 30 minutes or until firm.

 4. In a large skillet, heat the cooking oil on medium heat.
-Pan-fry each side for 5 minutes.
-Cook until golden brown.
+Pan-fry each side for 5 minutes or until golden brown.
 Repeat until all the patties are done.

 Scroll to Top